Irto/solrio/README.md

     use Illuminate\Queue\InteractsWithQueue;
     use Illuminate\Contracts\Queue\ShouldQueue;

-    use Search; // if you configured the alias
+    use Search; // if alias is configured

     class DummyUpdatedListener extends ShouldQueue
     {